guigrpa/giu/README.md

 ### Installation

+Giu is intended to be bundled with [*webpack*](https://webpack.github.io/), so it is recommended to include it in your `devDependencies`:

 ```
-$ npm install --save-dev giu
+> npm install --save-dev giu
 ```

-Make sure you also install the required `peerDependencies` (`react`, `react-addons-pure-render-mixin` and `moment`).
-Regarding `moment`, it will not be a part of your production bundle if you don't use the `DateInput` component and set up [*tree shaking*](http://www.2ality.com/2015/12/webpack-tree-shaking.html).
+Make sure you also install the required `peerDependencies` ([*react*](https://github.com/facebook/react), [*react-addons-pure-render-mixin*](https://www.npmjs.com/package/react-addons-pure-render-mixin) and [*moment*](https://github.com/moment/moment)).

 Installation notes:

-* It is recommended to include **giu** among your `devDependencies`, since you should bundle it with your application using Webpack.
+* *moment* will not be included in your production bundle if you don't use `DateInput` and set up *webpack*'s' [*tree shaking*](http://www.2ality.com/2015/12/webpack-tree-shaking.html).
+However, it should be installed since *webpack* will look for it in development mode.

-* Why is `moment` part of `peerDependencies` and not `dependencies`?
-For i18n reasons: we want to make sure the user's `moment` object and the one used by `giu` internally are exactly the same, so that `DateInput`'s strings are shown in the correct language (and the correct start-of-week is used).
+* Why is *moment* part of `peerDependencies` and not `dependencies`?
+For i18n reasons: we want to make sure the user's `moment` object and the one used internally by Giu are exactly the same, so that `DateInput`'s strings and other locale-specific attributes (e.g. first day of the week) are shown correctly.
+If the version specified by the user and by Giu were incompatible, we would end up with two different `moment` objects.

+### Components

+TBW

 ### Higher-order components (HOCs)

+[HOCs](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.v1zqfc63a) are used internally by Giu components and are also provided in the user API.
+They work fine with all kinds of base components: [ES6 classes](https://facebook.github.io/react/docs/reusable-components.html#es6-classes), [plain-old `createClass`-style components](https://facebook.github.io/react/docs/multiple-components.html#composition-example) and [stateless functions](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).

 Example usage: